rightpeach/jk/README.md

    **-Define fluid properties**

-   Before starting a 2d unsteady cylinder flow simulation, we set up the flow domain as below, and the grid was loaded from openFoam.
+   The flow domain is set before simulation.
+The grid was loaded from openFoam.
     <div align="center">
     <img src="image/cylinder_grid.png" width = "400" align=center />
     </div>

-   The fluid propery can be defined by nu which means the fluid viscosity, Based on the Reynolds number equation `Re=U*D/nu`, the default inlet velocity is constant 2, and the Reynolds number can be changed by changing the viscosity only.
+   The fluid propery is represented by fluid viscosity nu.
+Based on the Reynolds number equation `Re=U*D/nu`, the default inlet velocity is a constant 2, and the Reynolds number can be modified by given various viscosity.
-   In this model, the default Reynolds number is 100, and the cylinder diameter is 1, so the viscosity can be 0.02.
+   In this task, the default Reynolds number is 100, and the cylinder diameter is 1, so we have viscosity equals to 0.02.

    **-Define Loss weight**

-   Loss function consist of eq_loss, bc_loss, ic_loss, outlet_loss and supervised_data_loss, and each of these terms has a weight.
-The weight of each items can be changed when training.
+   Loss function consist of weighted eq_loss, bc_loss, ic_loss, outlet_loss and supervised_data_loss.
+The weight of each loss can be modified during training process.

     PINN = psolver.PysicsInformedNeuralNetwork(
         layers=6, nu=2e-2, bc_weight=10, eq_weight=1, ic_weight=10, supervised_data_weight=10,